 The gallery is situated in a magnificent landmark building which is one of the oldest purpose-built museum buildings in the UK.

 It houses permanent exhibitions on influential Scottish artists of the 20th and 21st centuries, as well as 16th and 17th century European art.
-It is also the new home of the JD Fergusson and Margaret Morris collection.

 THE BLACK WATCH CASTLE & MUSEUM

 Balhousie Castle, with its origins in the 12th century, is the ancestral home of The Black Watch.
+Inside, the museum covers over 300 years of the history of this significant regiment.

 SAVING!
 Part of the 2FOR1 entry scheme when arriving by train!

 This is said to be the finest two acres of garden in the country.
+It is predominantly a collection of plants from China, Tibet, Bhutan and the Himalayas.

 Seasonal highlights include the collection of primulas, alpines and rhododendrons in May and June, the magnolias and purple Japanese maple in summer, and in the autumn the garden comes to life with the fiery red acers.
-The garden is predominantly a collection of plants from China, Tibet, Bhutan and the Himalayas.
-There is a tearoom on site.

 This gin distillery is located between Perth Museum and Perth Art Gallery in historic stable blocks once used by Queen Victoria’s horses.